manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Due to the pull-based and connection-less properties of hICN communications, consumer mobility comes natively with ICN.
 It is indeed sufficient that the consumer reissues pending interests from the new point-of-attachment to continue the communication.
-Consumer mobiliy is anchorless by design.
+Consumer mobility is anchorless by design.
 As will be discussed below, it is however necessary to have appropriate transport layer on top able to cope with the disruptions and path variations due to the mobility, at an eventual fine granularity.